This blog was updated April 4th, 2020

-Now that you are guilt-free and ready to take a day in the name of mental health, you may be wondering which activities will help you get the most out of this day for yourself.
-It is important to incorporate a mixture of activities that help you feel well-rested, restored, and ready to take on life’s commitments.
+Below are some ways you can get the most out of your mental health day.
+Remember, it’s important to incorporate a mixture of practices that help you feel well-rested, restored, and ready to take on life’s commitments.

 Eat Healthy Foods That Will Fuel Your Mind